 Driving School Bond – In Maryland you are required to provide a $15,000 bond to the MVA for your business.
 The purpose of the driving school bond is a surety bond that guarantees the faithful performance of the school, any fraud, fraudulent representative or violation that will constitute a claim.
 They will normally require a bond for each location as well.

 Data Breach / Cyber Liability Insurance– You have confidential information of your customers as well as personal identifiable information that if stolen, would be considered a data breach by state laws.
 This information includes, full name, date of birth, address, credit card information, driver’s license numbers, etc. If there is a breach of this data, either electronically through the computers or the loss or theft of paper files, you are responsible for the cost to notify as well as monitor their report.

-Employment Practices Liability Insurance (EPLI) – In addition, if you have employees, if an employee brings a claim of discrimination, unfair hiring practices, sexual harassment, etc. you want to have the protection for these items under employment practices liability insurance.
+Employment Practices Liability Insurance (EPLI) – If you have employees, if an employee brings a claim of discrimination, unfair hiring practices, sexual harassment, etc. you want to have the protection for these items under employment practices liability insurance.
 Remember, even if you do nothing wrong, you could still be dragged into a lawsuit by a disgruntled employee.
 Without an EPLI policy, you will not have coverage for the cost to defend the suit should it happen.